dotnet/EntityFramework.Docs/entity-framework/core/modeling/alternate-keys.md

 An alternate key serves as an alternate unique identifier for each entity instance in addition to the primary key.
 Alternate keys can be used as the target of a relationship.
 When using a relational database this maps to the concept of a unique index/constraint on the alternate key column(s) and one or more foreign key constraints that reference the column(s).

-> [!NOTE]
-> If you just want to enforce uniqeness of a column then you want a unique index rather than an alternate key, see [Indexes](indexes.md).
+> [!TIP] If you just want to enforce uniqueness of a column then you want a unique index rather than an alternate key, see [Indexes](indexes.md).
 In EF, alternate keys provide greater functionality than unique indexes because they can be used as the target of a foreign key.

 Alternate keys are typically introduced for you when needed and you do not need to manually configure them.
 See [Conventions](#conventions) for more details.